Welcome to today's edition of the Rush 24-7 podcast.

 A thrill and a delight to have you with us.

-The telephone number is 800-282-2882, the email address Ilrushball at EIB net.com.
+The telephone number is 800-282-2882, the email address, Lrushbo at EIBnet.com.

-It's it's not going to amount to anything, but I just want to keep you posted on it.
+It's not going to amount to anything, but I just want to keep you posted on it.

 Also, the protest at the North Dakota pipeline is fascinating.

-Obama after hearing that Trump supported it, decided to try to shut it down.
+Obama, after hearing that Trump supported it, decided to try to shut it down.

-It's it's an act of peak.
+It's an act of peak.

-It's an act of pettiness, it's an act of small time childishness.
+It's an act of small-time childishness.

 I will fill you in on the details.

-I mean, they were they were they needed the vapors.
+I mean, they needed the vapors.

 He couldn't be that dumb.

-My gosh, it's worse than we thought they thought.
+My gosh, it's worse than we thought, they thought.

 And then they figured out that Trump did it on purpose.